We Promote Change in Adverse Environments

 Funder for the 2015 adaptation pilot program.

-Sponsor the development of the first Semillas de Apego curriculum in 2015 and the scaling pilot between 2020 and 2023 (funded by the Early Childhood Development Innovation Fund).
+Sponsored the development of the first Semillas de Apego curriculum in 2015 and the scale-up pilot between 2020 and 2023 (funded by the Early Childhood Development Innovation Fund).

 Funder of the impact evaluation conducted in Tumaco between 2018 and 2022.

-Sponsor of the impact assessment conducted in Tumaco between 2018 and 2022, and the scaling pilot of the program (funded by the Early Childhood Development Innovation Fund).
+Sponsored the impact assessment conducted in Tumaco between 2018 and 2022, and the scale-up pilot of the program (funded by the Early Childhood Development Innovation Fund).

-The Conrad N. Hilton Foundation is the primary funder for the scaling and impact assessment of Semillas de Apego from 2023 to 2025.
-Their generous funding enables us to expand the program's reach and scale it to new communities and territories.
+The Conrad N. Hilton Foundation is the primary funder for the scale-up and impact assessment of Semillas de Apego from 2023 to 2025.
+Their generous support enables us to expand the program's reach into new communities and territories.

-In order to expand our reach and impact, we partnered with Sesame Workshop in 2023 to integrate socio-emotional learning videos from Watch, Play, Learn into the program.
+To expand our reach and impact, we partnered with Sesame Workshop in 2023 to integrate socio-emotional learning videos from Watch, Play, Learn into our program.